kmvunion/RandomProvider/README.md

 ```

 ### Example 3
-Use predefined randomizer for generating collection of the random strings
+Use predefined randomizer for generating a collection of the random strings

 ```csharp
 using KMVUnion.RandomProvider.StringRandomizer;